benstitousofiane/lune/README.md

 # SOON
 vanille : vanilla lune functions syntaxe

-lunatique : Math librairy made from scratch (for May : x power y operation and matrix operations
+lunatique : Math librairy made from scratch (for May : x power y operation and matrix operations), laine avaible in preview !

 maniaque : TUI framework (using ncurses)